ksks2211/api-test/README.md

 # api-test

-`api-test` is a Python library designed for personal use to facilitate learning, testing, and experimenting with APIs.
-It includes simple use cases of APIs.
+`api-test` is a Python library designed for personal use to facilitate learning, testing, and experimenting with a wide range of APIs, including both open APIs (like weather services) and proprietary API services (such as AWS S3, Elasticsearch, etc.).

 ## Installation